NatalieCheong/MCP_for_Simple_Financial_Stock_Market/README.md

 - Easy policy updates
 - Compliance customization

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all guardrails tests pass
-5. Update security documentation if needed
-6. Submit a pull request

 ### Security Contributions
 When contributing to guardrails:
 - Test all security features thoroughly